-Staff are advised to familiarise themselves with all the areas of child abuse in this handbook and follow the relevant guidance, advice and reporting procedures relevant to the situation e.g. in circumstances of bullying, PitC staff should follow the policy and procedures relating to anti-bullying.
+Staff are advised to familiarise themselves with all the areas of child abuse in this Safeguarding Handbook and follow the relevant guidance, advice and reporting procedures relevant to the situation e.g. in circumstances of bullying, PitC staff should follow the policy and procedures relating to antibullying.
 If in doubt staff should always speak to PitC's DSO.

-As for all other situations, should an PitC staff member feel that a child is in immediate danger, then the police should be called without delay on 999.
+As for all other situations, should an PitC staff member feel that a child is in immediate danger as a consequence of peer on peer abuse, then the police should be called without delay on 999.